Rampastring/WorldAlteringEditor/README.md

 ## Current state of the project

-The editor is in an usable state and covers roughly 90-95% of what can be done with FinalSun.
+The editor is in an usable state and covers almost everything of what can be done with FinalSun.
-Most basic and commonly used editing tools are included and you can code triggers with way more efficiency than with FinalSun, but some advanced functionality is still missing.
+Most basic and commonly used editing tools are included and they're generally more efficient than the FinalSun equivalents.

 There are also some limitations in the editor, particularly on the rendering side of things.
 The current map renderer, while functional and usable, is very primitive and does not